MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 # Modeling Entities

-The **managed object model** allows Core Data to map from records in a persistent store, to managed objects that we use in our application.
+The **managed object model** allows Core Data to map records in a persistent store into managed objects that we use in our application.

 The managed object model is a collection of **entity description objects**, which are instances of `NSEntityDescription`.
 An **entity** is the mapping between a database table and a Swift type (class).